His Eminence the Eighth Dorzong Rinpoche

 elders agreed that they had never seen such a phenomenon before.

-On hearing the story, one of Dorzong Rinpoches first
+On hearing the story, one of Kyabje Dorzong Rinpoches first

-root gurus, Ven.
-Ragtul Rinpoche explained that since the
+root gurus, Kyabje Ragtul Rinpoche explained that since the

-connections with the previous Dorzong Rinpoche these clouds
+connections with the previous Kyabje Dorzong Rinpoche these clouds

 had been a scarf offering from these nine gods of the area